ansleysze/WP-Plugins-Health/README.md

 Displays a list of installed plugins and site health information on the wp-admin/ page.

+works with both LOCAL AND WORDPRESS SITES, JUST ADD AND DOWNLOAD THE PLUGIN!

 ## Installation

 1. Download the `Plugins&Health` plugin folder.